Strategic Plan

 Enhance Undergraduate Research Experience

-We plan to provide more IEN focused exposure to our undergraduates by having them involved in undergraduate research and participation in centers such as IAC and CASCM.
+We plan to provide more ISE focused exposure to our undergraduates by having them involved in undergraduate research and participation in centers such as IAC and CASCM.

 Support Innovative Teaching